motefly/LMA/README.md

 Implementation for the paper "Light Multi-segment Activation for model compression", which has been submitted to NeurIPS'2019.

-**Note: We are sorry that there are two minor issues in the Supplementary File submitted, 1) In the legend of the last figure, that "LMA-S2" and "ReLU-S2" are reversed, 2) In the Table 6, that the given parameter numbers are wrong.
-The corrected ones are shown on the bottom of this page.**

 # Intorduction

 This repo is built for the experimental codes in our paper, containing all the model implementation, data acquisition, and parameter settings.
 Here we thanks the authors of the [codebase](https://github.com/antspy/quantized_distillation), and our repo is improved from it.